 For that matter, does Transfiguration even work on Anamagi when in their animal forms?
 Changing the shape of an Animagus dog's ears certainly ought not to offer any more insumountable problem than changing the shape of a human's ears (which is certainly possible).
 On the other hand, Ron’s spell to turn Scabbers yellow was a dismal failure.
 But, then, we don't know whether that was even a legitimate spell.
 (I mean, really, how many spells in any of the kids’ classes entailed reciting what was basically a nursery rhyme?)
 It would be perfectly in character for the twins to set Ron up with a bogus spell.

 Now, Snape is absolutely convinced that he saw Remus in wolf form in that tunnel.
-But in canon — the book, that is, NOT the film — Snape was still unconscious when Remus turned, and Sirius drove him off.
-So there is no certainty that he ever saw Remus in wolf form other than in the tunnel.
+But in canon — the book, that is, NOT the film — Snape was still unconscious when Remus turned, and Sirius drove Remus off into the torest.
+So there is no certainty that Snape ever saw Remus in wolf form other than in the tunnel back in his 5th year.
 Nor that he ever saw Padfoot, apart from maybe a glimpse in the distance, until Albus had him brought into the hospital wing at the end of GoF.
 I seriously doubt that Snape would have ever gone to Remus’s office in Year 3 to check, and be sure that the wolfsbane potion had him properly neutralized.
 He trusts his own skill as a brewer.
 He would have probably avoided that whole corridor on full moon nights.

 So, let’s try this again.
 Remus, in wolf form, is barricaded in the shack.
 They’ve been very careful about that this month.
 He isn’t going to get out.
 But he can smell humans in the tunnel, and is kicking up all kinds of a fuss trying to get at them.
 You can probably hear him quite a long way down that tunnel.